Get exclusive member benefits & effect social change. Join Today

 Acute respiratory failure requires immediate medical attention.
 You may receive oxygen to help you breathe and to prevent tissue death in your organs and brain.

-After your doctor stabilizes you, they will take certain steps to diagnose you, such as:
+After your doctor stabilizes you, he or she will take certain steps to diagnose your condition, such as:

 Treatment usually addresses any underlying conditions you may have.
 Your doctor will then treat your respiratory failure with a variety of options.